 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Why Make Your Own Dog Conditioner?
+Why Make Your Dog Conditioner?

-Emollients
+Dog Conditioning Emollients

-Essential Oils
+Essential Oils for Dogs

 **Warning: Rosemary essential oil may not be suitable for dogs that are prone to seizures.
 If your dog has a history of seizures or epilepsy, it's best to consult with a veterinarian before using products containing rosemary essential oil.
 While rosemary is generally considered safe for most dogs, individual sensitivities can vary.
 Prior consultation with a healthcare professional concerning any use of essential oils will help ensure the safety and well-being of your pet.